Letter Visibility & Readability Guide

 - Shorter messages can be read at smaller sizes than long sentences.

-Speed and Approach
+Speed and Angle

 Quick Rules of Thumb

-Fast starting points when you are planning a sign
+Fast starting points for planning a sign

-- For street facing signs on 35 to 45 mph roads, main copy is often 18 to 24 inch letters or larger.
+- Street facing signs on 35 to 45 mph roads, main copy is often 18 to 24 inch letters or larger.

 - When in doubt, go slightly larger on letter size and keep the message shorter.